Build home projects with GUI in minutes

 CDP Studio requires that your Raspberry Pi is installed with Linux.
 Follow the Raspberry Pi Org documentation to setup your device.

-In addition, you need to enable SSH as CDP Studio use this for communicating with the Raspberry Pi.
+In addition, you need to enable SSH and rsync as CDP Studio use this for communicating with the Raspberry Pi.
 To enable SSH:

 - If you have a screen connected: Enter "sudo raspi-config" in the terminal >> Select Interfacing Options >> Navigate to ssh >> Press Enter >> Select Enable ssh server.